Non-reductive automorphism groups, the Loewy filtration and K-stability: The Loewy filtration

 We wish to compute the weight of $\scF_{\bullet}$, as defined in Definition \ref{polynomials}.
 In order to do this more easily, we introduce another description of the Loewy filtration. \begin{lemma} Let $U$ be the unipotent radical of $G$ and $V$ be a $G$-module.
 Then the Loewy filtration of $V$ as a $G$-module is equal to the Loewy filtration of $V$ as a $U$-module. \end{lemma} \begin{proof} The unipotent radical of $G$ is its maximal normal connected unipotent subgroup; it is trivial if and only if $G$ is reductive.
 In characteristic zero, we have the Levi decomposition

 where $R$ is a reductive group.
 A $U$-module is semi-simple if and only if the action of $U$ is trivial.
 Because of the normality of the radical, a maximal trivial $U$-submodule is also a $G$ submodule.
-Moreover it is a semi-simple $G$-submodule, because $U$ acts trivially and $R$ is reductive. \end{proof}
+Moreover it is a semi-simple $G$-submodule, because $U$ acts trivially and $R$ is reductive. \end{proof} Lemma \ref{unipotent_reduction} simplifies the study of the Loewy filtration because a representation of a unipotent group is semi-simple if and only if the action of the group is trivial.

-There is also a natural increasing filtration that $G$ defines on $V$.
-This filtration is related to the Loewy filtration in a sense that we are going to make precise; we introduce it because it is a useful tool.
-In general, however, its Donaldson-Futaki invariant is different from the one of the Loewy filtration.